frontandrews/frontandrews/README.md

 I have experience creating Design Systems, refactoring legacy projects, fixing bugs, building new features, Creating A/B Tests, improving SEO, GTM, Analytics, performance improvements, creating GraphQL and Rest apis and the regular activities of a FullStack developer.

   ##

+Most projects I've been working uses gitlab or bitbucket, so this numbers below do not reflect what I have been doing ;(

 <div>
 <a href="https://github.com/frontandrews">